kcdodd/partis-pyproj/doc/index.rst

 a 'prep' stage followed by 'copy' stage.
-The 'prep' may be any custom function the developer wants to occur before files are copied into the distribution, such as filling in dynamic metadata, generating files, or running another build program (E.G. https://mesonbuild.com/).
+The 'prep' may be any custom function the developer wants to occur before files are copied into the distribution, such as filling in dynamic metadata, or generating files.
+Running another build program (E.G. https://mesonbuild.com/) should be performed using the 'build' stage, which handles some checking/cleanup of build directories, and can also be separated from the 'prep'.

 The 'copy' operation is specified by a sequence of find-filter-copy pattern based rules.
 Instead of using a ``MANIFEST.in`` file or ``find_packages`` routine, this gives full control within the ``pyproject.toml`` file over what goes into